 Pittsburgh is a bustling metropolitan area, but did you know that there are some beautiful waterfalls close by?
-Keep reading to find some awesome waterfalls in PA near Pittsburgh!
+Keep reading to find some awesome waterfalls near Pittsburgh!

 Note that some of these may be dependent on season (and require snowmelt or rainfall) to be more than a trickle.
-If you have any questions about specific waterfalls, send me a message!
+If you have any questions about specific waterfalls, send me a DM on Instagram or leave a comment on the post!

 Best Waterfalls Within An Hour of Pittsburgh